SecureNet

 IP Addressing Strategy

-SecureNet uses deliberate IP patterns so you can visually identify your routing path without technical knowledge:
+SecureNet uses deliberate IP patterns so routing path is visible at a glance:

 Firewall Rules & VLAN Isolation